 The debate is passionate.
 This is partly because of the material interests at stake.
 (Justice has always been about who deserves to have what.)
 But there is also something else at issue -- our competing visions of an ideal society.
 The combination of material interest and visions of the ideal has always been a recipe for strong political passions.

-dialogue among several speakers.
-Click BEGIN HERE to go to the beginning of the
+among several speakers.
+Click BEGIN HERE to go to the beginning

 Remember, this is a complex issue.
 Ariadne's Thread is only a guide to some of its pathways.
 As always, the arguments on Ariadne have their own limitations of perspective.
 Several of the books in the bibliography are anthologies that include arguments on different sides of the issues.
 Some take perspectives that are not well represented in Ariadne's text.
 You may find them useful in developing your views.